Peacebuilding and Mediation (MLitt) 2025 entry

 Entry requirements

-• An upper 2:1 Honours degree in Political Science, International Relations, Social Sciences, Anthropology, Geography, History, Sociology, English, Comparative Literature, or other relevant disciplines.
+• A 2:1 Honours degree in Political Science, International Relations, Social Sciences, Anthropology, Geography, History, Sociology, English, Comparative Literature, or other relevant disciplines.
 If you studied your first degree outside the UK, see the international entry requirements.

 • English language proficiency.
 See English language tests and qualifications.